Topics in Applied Mathematics (5 cr)

 Exam schedules

-Exact times in the schedule.
+Exact times for all exams will be published in the official schedule.

 Student workload